 Regardless of your diet — but, really, keep it healthy! — the best thing you can do is be aware of your personal risk factors for prostate conditions and consult with your doctor on how to monitor or address these.
 Some of the risk factors for prostate cancer include:

-- Age: Men over the age of 55 are more at risk and over half of prostate cancer cases occur in men over the age of 65.
+- Age: People AMAB over the age of 55 are more at risk and over half of prostate cancer cases occur over the age of 65.

-- Family history: Know which other men in your family have had prostate cancer and which women (or men) have had breast cancer.
+- Family history: Know who in your family has had either prostate cancer or breast cancer.

 - Obesity: Again, a healthy diet can have a big impact.